 - 1. All blank log book forms to be kept in a blank log book folder in the main school office. - 2.
 Blank log book forms should not be removed from the folder.
 Forms will be filed in numbered order. - 3.
 All incidents to be brought to the attention of the Year Group Leader and Phase Leader who will record their comments after they have carried out their investigation or taken action. - 4.
-Completed log book forms to be filed by the Head Teacher after recording comments about the incident.
-Filing will be in a log book for completed forms.
+Completed log book forms to be filed after recording comments about the incident.